Banana Breakfast Cookies

 Preheat an oven to 350F and line a baking sheet with parchment paper or cooking spray.

-Mix the oats, protein powder, and baking powder in a large bowl.
+Mix the oats, protein powder, salt, and baking powder in a large bowl.

 In a separate bowl, mash the banana before adding the egg.
 Stir well.